 Canteens and Coffee Shops

 Relatives and visitors are welcome to use any of our canteen/coffee shop facilities.
-The hospital canteen is currently under refurbishment but is scheduled to re-open by autumn 2011.
-There are a number of coffee shops in the Hospital selling teas, coffees and refreshments.
+The hospital canteen is called the Phoenix and provides a variety of hot meals.

 A shop located in the main entrance hall of the Hospital serves take-away teas and coffees, sandwiches and wraps, and confectionary.
 Opening hours are from 7.30am – 9.00pm.